 Results revealed that as the number of ACEs increased, meanness and disinhibition scores also increased; however, boldness scores were unrelated to ACEs.
 Avoidant attachment styles and emotional dysregulation were found to mediate the relationship between ACEs and meanness.
 Moreover, anxious attachment styles and emotional dysregulation mediated the link between ACEs and disinhibition.
 This suggests that adults with more ACEs may develop dysfunctional emotion regulation strategies and may become overwhelmed by negative emotions.
 They may distort or suppress emotional experiences (avoidant attachment-related strategies), or may ruminate over and catastrophize emotion-eliciting events (anxious attachment-related strategies), which may in turn relate to increased displays of callousness, manipulativeness, impulsivity, and aggression.
 To our knowledge, this is the first study to examine the relationship between psychopathic traits and ACEs.
 Findings support further exploration into how attachment and emotion regulation may be used as possible targets in prevention and intervention efforts for children demonstrating callous-unemotional behaviors, precursors to psychopathic traits in adulthood.

 Williams, Kali C., "Does developmental task disruption mediate the link between childhood adversity and psychopathy?"
 (2018).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 215.